ModelEarth/community/start/local/README.md

 # Getting Started

-Steps for creating a static site using Markdown and GitHub Pages with free hosting.
+Steps for creating a static site using markdown and GitHub Pages with free hosting.

 ## 1. Start a local webroot